One cannot deny the dramatic transformation in lifestyle between village and city.

 Villages and cities are two vastly different lifestyles.
 Economically, the differences between the two communities can be significant.

 In this blog post, we will discuss three of the economic implications that come with living in a village or city.

-In contrast, city infrastructure is much more advanced and reliable, with water being delivered to homes from a reservoir or daily, the electricity that provides light at night, and transportation options like the bus.
-As such, there are many benefits for living in a city over that of a village.
+In contrast, city infrastructure is much more advanced and reliable, with water being delivered to homes from a reservoir or daily, electricity that provides light at night, and transportation options like the bus.
+As such, there are many benefits to living in a city over that a village.

 In contrast, city jobs are more abundant and offer a high level of wage, which is often not possible in villages.
 This higher salary can lead to better living conditions such as owning cars, having greater access to modern amenities like running water and electricity, or saving up for retirement.

 Economically speaking, the cost of living in a village will be much cheaper than that of a city.
 For example, groceries and gas for vehicles are often more expensive when compared to villages which means people cannot afford these services on their own wages.